1-54 Art Fair Marrakesh: What to Expect, Why go Now!

 Not including transit time, you can casually browse the fair’s two locations in under 2 hours.
 If you’re there to buy however, get there early as many paintings sold within minutes of the opening.

-As for the art shown at the 2025 edition, we found most to be accessible- both in terms of price and content.
+As for the art shown at the 2025 edition of the 1-54 Art Fair, we found most to be accessible- both in terms of price and content.

 Fun was had with pics, selfies & conversations